MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/pgp-decrypt-file.md

 # PGP Decrypt File
 The PGP Decrypt File activity decrypts a file or entire folder tree using a PGP key file and passphrase that you have created.
 When decrypting an entire folder, the folder tree is preserved from the root folder down.
 For example, if you decrypt C:\Documents and Settings\Administrator\My Documents\\*.\* and all subfolders, all files in My Documents are decrypted as well as all the files in the folders under My Documents.
 All files in subfolders will be in the same subfolder in the Output folder.

  You can use the PGP Decrypt File activity to decrypt files that were encrypted as part of a backup operation.
-To use this activity you must install the Gpg executable.
+To use this activity, you must install the Gpg executable.
 To install the Gpg executable, see [Install GnuPG](http://go.microsoft.com/fwlink/?LinkId=219849).

 ## Configuring the PGP Decrypt Activity
  Use the following information to configure the PGP Decrypt File activity.